-It is the home owners responsibility to maintain fencing which helps our community maintain its character as one of the best maintained communities in Calgary.
+It is the home owners responsibility to maintain fencing which helps our community maintain its character.
 To ensure consistent look of the community a color Riverbend Titanic Grey has been selected for painting of fences.
 This color can be obtained at the Riverbend Hardware and General Store (located in the Riverbend Centre: Unit 330, 8338 18 St SE ).

 Property owners are required to maintain their fences in good condition as per the City bylaw.
 Fines can be up to $300.